-In addition to the published Guidelines on the Definition of Relevant Markets, as of December 2018, the AMC of the State Council has adopted four anti-monopoly guidelines, namely, the Anti-Monopoly Guidelines on the Abuses of Intellectual Property Rights, Anti-Monopoly Guidelines on the Automobile Industry, Guidelines on the Commitment of Undertakings in Anti-Monopoly Cases and Guidelines on the Application of the Leniency Program in Horizontal Monopoly Agreements.
-The guidelines, which are expected to be formally promulgated and become effective in 2019, will provide more guidance for enterprises to comply with the AML, and will also make law enforcement procedures clearer.
+In addition to the published Guidelines on the Definition of Relevant Markets, the AMC of the State Council seem to adopt four anti-monopoly guidelines, namely, the Anti-Monopoly Guidelines on the Abuses of Intellectual Property Rights, Anti-Monopoly Guidelines on the Automobile Industry, Guidelines on the Commitment of Undertakings in Anti-Monopoly Cases and Guidelines on the Application of the Leniency Program in Horizontal Monopoly Agreements.
+The guidelines, which are expected to be formally promulgated and become effective in 2020, will provide more guidance for enterprises to comply with the AML, and will also make law enforcement procedures clearer.